SaidDandamaev/SaidDandamaev/README.md

 - 👋 Hi, I’m @SaidDandamaev
 - 👀 I’m interested in Data-Science
 - 🌱 I’m currently learning Time-series
-- 📫 How to reach me: ssdandamaev@ya.ru
+- 📫 How to reach me: ssdandamaev@gmail.com

 <!---
 SaidDandamaev/SaidDandamaev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.